-- 24.36.
+24.36.
 Disciplinary action can be taken whilst investigations are ongoing and the fact that investigations are ongoing does not prevent the school reaching its own conclusions and imposing an appropriate penalty.
 The school will make decisions on a case-by-case basis, with the DSL taking a lead role.
 The school will take into consideration whether any action will prejudice an investigation and/or subsequent prosecution.
-The police and SC/LA will be consulted where necessary. - 24.37.
-The school will also consider whether circumstances make it unreasonable or irrational for the school to make a decision about what happened while an investigation is considering the same facts. - 24.38.
-Disciplinary action and support can take place at the same time.
-The school will be clear though whether action taken is disciplinary, supportive or both.
+The police and SC/LA will be consulted where necessary.

+24.37.
+The school will also consider whether circumstances make it unreasonable or irrational for the school to make a decision about what happened while an investigation is considering the same facts.

+24.38.
+Disciplinary action and support can take place at the same time as the safeguarding process.
+The school will be clear as to whether any action taken is disciplinary, supportive or both.